 By now every team has bowled each other once, so next week is the Fall 2003 position round.
 But enough about next week, you came here to read about this week.
 The seventh week saw three teams climb in the standings, while two teams slipped.
 One bowler set a new personal best series, and one rolled new personal high game.
 Marca Robinson landed this week's high game for the women with a 156, and women's high series was bagged by Angela Bradford with a 401.
 As for the men, David Codding earned this week's high game (268) and series (601).
 Read on for all the rest of the details!

-On lanes 19 & 20: Bowl me Ishmael! alternated between bowling and dry humping Gutter Minds.
-Featuring #1 Power-Ranked and Most Valuable Bowler Michael Basham and his astounding 427 series, Ishmael celebrated a clean sweep over Gutter Minds.
-Meanwhile, Pat Searcy reigned supreme in Gutter Minds with his above-average 581 despite his team getting swept.
+On lanes 19 & 20: Bowl me Ishmael! celebrated their love of large, heavy balls with Gutter Minds.
+Featuring #1 Power-Ranked and Most Valuable Bowler Michael Basham and his spectacular 427 series, Ishmael celebrated a clean sweep over Gutter Minds.
+Concurrently, Pat Searcy reigned supreme in Gutter Minds with his above-average 581 despite his team getting swept.
 Bowl me Ishmael! leaps 1 spot in the standings to 6th place, while Gutter Minds plunge 3 spots to 7th.

-Finally, down on lanes 21 & 22: Bowlers of Mass Confusion couldn't stop inappropriately groping Spare Change.
-Led by #1 Head-to-Head Jason Carpio and his above-average 550 series, Mass Confusion collected 3 wins against Spare Change.
-On the other side, Bill Krejci laid down the law in Spare Change with his below-average 472 despite his team notching only a single win.
+Finally, down on lanes 21 & 22: Bowlers of Mass Confusion alternated splits with Spare Change.
+Highlighting the skills of #1 Head-to-Head Jason Carpio and his above-average 550 series, Mass Confusion collected 3 wins against Spare Change.
+Across the ball return, Bill Krejci drew the spotlight in Spare Change with his below-average 472 despite his team notching only a single win.
 Bowlers of Mass Confusion leaps 1 spot in the standings to 2nd place, while Spare Change remains in 5th.

 A new